rdkcentral/rdkservices/README.md

     * If the comments have little boxes of hash marks around them, make your comments have little boxes of hash marks around them too.

     * Minimise the use of exceptions and handle exceptions locally if possible

-    * All resources acquired by a RDK Service must be released by the Deinitialize method and/or the destructor

-2. RDK services are implemented as Thunder Plugins and must adhere to the [PluginHost::IPlugin](https://github.com/rdkcentral/Thunder/blob/master/Source/plugins/IPlugin.h) interface.

-3. All RDK Services must have a callsign with a prefix of `org.rdk`.
+2. All RDK Services must have a callsign with a prefix of `org.rdk`.
 RDK Service name must be CamelCase and start with a capital letter.

-4. All method, parameter and event names must be camelCase and start with a lowercase letter.
+3. All method, parameter and event names must be camelCase and start with a lowercase letter.

-5. MODULE_NAME

-    * Thunder provides a trace and warning reporting feature.
-To accurately identify the source of a warning, Thunder needs to know the human readable name of the package (executable or library).
-This package name is defined by the MODULE_NAME and declared by the  MODULE_NAME_DECLARATION()

-    * Any package that includes a Thunder component requires such a definition and declaration.
-If the definition is missing, a compiler error will be reported (error missing MODULE_NAME) and if the declaration is missing, a linker error will be reported (missing or duplicate symbol)

-    * MODULE_NAME is typically found in "Module.h" and "Module.cpp"

-        * Module.h
-            ```
-            #ifndef MODULE_NAME
-            #define MODULE_NAME Plugin_IOController
-            #endif
-        * Module.c
-            ```
-            #include "Module.h"
-            MODULE_NAME_DECLARATION(BUILD_REFERENCE)

-6. Initialization and Cleanup

-    * Prefer to do Plugin Initialization within IPlugin [Initialize()](https://github.com/rdkcentral/Thunder/blob/master/Source/plugins/IPlugin.h#L71).
-If there is any error in initialization return non-empty string with useful error information.
-This will ensure that plugin doesn't get activated and also return this error information to the caller.
-Ensure that any Initialization done within Initialize() gets cleaned up within IPlugin [Deinitialize()](https://github.com/rdkcentral/Thunder/blob/master/Source/plugins/IPlugin.h#L80) which gets called when the plugin is deactivated.

-    * Ensure that any std::threads created are joined within Deinitialize() or the destructor to avoid [std::terminate](https://en.cppreference.com/w/cpp/thread/thread/~thread) exception.
-Use the [ThreadRAII](helpers/UtilsThreadRAII.h) class for creating threads which will ensure that the thread gets joined before destruction.

-7. Inter-plugin communication
-    * There might be use cases where one RDK Service or plugin needs to call APIs in another RDK Service.
-Don't use JSON-RPC for such communication since it's an overhead and not preferred for inter-plugin communication.
-JSON-RPC must be used only by applications.
-Instead use COM RPC through the IShell Interface API [QueryInterfaceByCallsign()](https://github.com/rdkcentral/Thunder/blob/R2/Source/plugins/IShell.h#L210) exposed for each Plugin.
-Here is an [example](https://github.com/rdkcentral/rdkservices/blob/main/Messenger/MessengerSecurity.cpp#L35).
-    <br><br>

 ## Versioning ##